bernardosulzbach/algorithms-and-data-structures/README.md

 ## Why this project?

-As I teach myself about algorithms and data structures I like to implement them in a simple and readable way.
+As I teach myself about algorithms and data structures I like to implement them in a simple, easy-to-read, and elegant way.

 I used to place solutions to some competitive programming problems among these files and that's why my old algorithms and data structures